OrdnanceSurvey/os-maply-adapter-ios/README.md

     ```

-13. Place APIKEY file in project root and include in bundle.
+13. Place `APIKEY` file (containing your OS Maps API key) in the project root and include in your app bundle.
 14. Run your app.
 If everything is configured correctly, you will see something similar to the below screenshot:

 ![Map Screenshot](images/map.png)